infinitered/ignite-maps/README.md

-This plugin adds [react-native-maps](https://github.com/airbnb/react-native-maps) to your [Ignite](https://github.com/infinitered/ignite) React Native project and configures it so it works out of the box.
+This plugin adds [react-native-maps](https://github.com/airbnb/react-native-maps) to your [Ignite](https://github.com/infinitered/ignite) React Native project and configures it so it works out of the box with Ignite projects.
+It also includes a couple generators to help you quickly add map components.

-So why not just install it yourself?
-Unfortunately, `react-native-maps` doesn't quite work out of the box.
-There are a few issues we've run into at [Infinite Red](https://infinite.red) and this Ignite plugin helps speed you along your way.

 ## Usage